chickenPopcorn/EqEq/notes/language-reference-manual.md

   Scope_name: find ... (with x in range(), ... ,...) {
   }
   ```

-  Scope_name is like an object of equations.
-Equations are put inside the bracket follow Scope_name.
+  Here, `Scope_name` is like an object of equations.
+Equations are put inside
+  the bracket follow `Scope_name`.

-  Scope_name: find... is the evaluation part.
-A 'with' clause is optional. 'find' will evaluate the following variable using the equations inside the Scope_name part.
-Once a Scope_name is defined, mutiple 'find...' are allowed to use the equations inside it.
+  `Scope_name: find [...]` is the evaluation part.
+A `with` clause is optional.
+  `find` will evaluate the following variable using the equations inside the

-  'with' part is optional. 'with' allow users to specify the values for the variables using to evaluate unknown x.
-User can define more than one varibale, seperated by comma.
-If a variable in 'find' or 'with' part is not found in Scope_name {}, 0 will be returned to show ERROR.
-If insufficent values are provided for the equations (there are remaining variable on the right side of a equation), 0 will be returned for ERROR.
+  `Scope_name` part.
+Once a `Scope_name` is defined, mutiple `find...` are
+  allowed to use the equations inside it.

+  `with` part is optional. `with` allow users to specify the values for the
+  variables using to evaluate unknown x.
+User can define more than one varibale,
+  seperated by comma.
+If a variable in `find` or `with` part is not found in
+  `Scope_name {}`, `0` will be returned to show ERROR.
+If insufficent values are
+  provided for the equations (there are remaining variable on the right side of
+  a equation), 0 will be returned for ERROR.

 #### Precedence of Expressions

 TODO: rip out the "keyword meaning" descriptinos next to each of these and and
 them as sub-bullets elsewhere (eg: many of them here might be moved to the
 "arithmetic" bullet in previous section).